ntno/ntno.net/docs/research/2015-sms-and-web-based-apps.md

 ### Acknowledgements
 Thanks to Professor Doug Blank and Professor Deepak Kumar of Bryn Mawr College for their guidance on this research project.
 Thanks to Tim Doug for his [previous work](https://github.com/timdoug/nextbluebus){target=_blank} on Bi-Co bus schedule parsing.
+This research was supported in part by a Clare Boothe Luce Undergraduate Scholarship.